-7 Ways to Speed up MacBook and Make Your Mac Amazingly Fast
+7 Effective Ways to Speed up Your MacBook (High Sierra)

 Well, a slow MacBook (like any other slow technology device) can be a burden on your life.
-More than that, new research also shows that a slow computer not only wastes your time, but it's also a source of immense frustration and constant stress.
-In short, a slow computer is bad for your health.
+More than that, new research also shows that a slow computer not only wastes your precious time, but it's also a source of immense frustration and constant stress - meaning BAD for your health!